-

 walk'n a dangerous route,

-talk'n about "code of the streets."
+talk'n about "code of the streets."seek and you'll find,

 the truth is where my heart's at.